 These are only our top 16 things.
 There’s so much more to do!
 My top piece of advice: get lost, at least once.
 Ok, twice – once on each side of the Arno.
 Walk down random streets and alleys to see where they go, and then pick a direction at random.
 See what you stumble upon.
 And take different streets back to your hotel every time.

 If the church of Santa Croce is open, go inside and see how many names you recognize.
 Machiavelli, Michelangelo and Galileo are buried here.
 Many other notable figures from Florence’s past have monuments.
 And if you’re passing any other church, head inside – you never know what you’ll find.
 We were blown away when Laura from ArtViva took us into the church next to Antica Torre di via Tornabuoni and showed us Ghirlandaio’s frescos.
 We had walked by dozens (hundreds?) of times and never gone inside.

 Our kids had fun with the Context Travel fresco workshop.

 I mentioned the Bargello and Accademia above.
 Both are excellent if you have the time.
 The Museum of Natural History is interesting as well.

-And it’s easy to base in Florence and take a day trip.
-Don’t take a day trip to Rome or Venice – you need several days (and nights and mornings) to get a feel for the cities.
-But Siena, Pisa, San Gimignano and even Naples are options.
+If you start running out of things to do in Florence, or just to break up your trip, take a day trip!
+Don’t take a day trip to Rome or Venice though – you need several days (and nights and mornings) to get a feel for the cities.
+Siena, Pisa, Bologna, San Gimignano, Lucca and even Naples are options.

 Where to Eat in Florence